tannerbroberts/Web-Game-Bot-Scripts/README.md

 node src/index.js

 TODO:

+Helpers:
-Bot remembers where enemy generals are when discovered Chaining expansion with an emphasis on a lancing strategy Reinforce edges
+Chaining expansion with an emphasis on a lancing strategy that bypasses any normal movement delay Reinforce edges of territory
 Reinforce king
-Improve gathering function with a "good enough" function that doesn't pull from the general Prioritized exploration
+Improve gathering function with a "good enough" heuristic that doesn't pull from the general Prioritized exploration

+Bot:
+Remembers where enemy generals are when discovered